70 Chestnut Street, Lewistown, PA 17044 | (717) 248-0165

 Annual Drinking Water Quality Report.

-This report is designed to inform you about the quality water and services we deliver to you every day.
+This report is designed to inform you about the quality of water and the services we deliver to you every day.
 Our constant goal is to provide you with a dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
 Our primary water source is the Laurel Creek Reservoir.
 In addition to that source, we are permitted to draw from four groundwater sources, wells, throughout the service area.

 A source water assessment report is available at our office that provides more detailed information such as potential sources of contamination.
 A summary of our water system’s susceptibility to potential sources of contamination can be viewed below.

 The links provide the initial inventory information.
 The list will continue to be updated as the detailed records review continues.
-If your Service Line Material has not been identified refer to this handy guide to help you identify your service line.
+If your Service Line Material has not been identified, refer to this handy guide to help you identify your service line.
 Please contact the MCMA office to report your service line material.
-Please have the following information:
+Please have the following information

 Lead is a common naturally occurring metallic element that can be found in air, soil, and water.
 It is also a powerful toxin that is harmful to human health.
 Lead was commonly used in gasoline and paint until the 1970s and is still sometimes found in products such as ceramics, batteries, ammunition, and cosmetics.
 Lead was used for centuries in plumbing because of its pliability and resistance to leaks; lead's chemical symbol, Pb, is derived from the Latin word for plumbing.

-In 1986, U.S. Congress amended the Safe Drinking Water Act to prohibit the use of pipes, solder, or flux that were not “lead-free.”
-At the time lead-free was defined as solder and flux with no more than .2% lead and pipes with no more than 8%.
+In 1986, the U.S. Congress amended the Safe Drinking Water Act to prohibit the use of pipes, solder, or flux that were not “lead-free.”
+At the time, lead-free was defined as solder and flux with no more than .2% lead and pipes with no more than 8%.
 In 2014, the maximum allowable lead content was reduced from not more than 8% to not more than a weighted average of 0.25% of the wetted surface of pipes, pipe fittings, plumbing fittings, and fixtures.

 Learn about lead in drinking water and how it gets there by checking out this infographic from the U.S. Environmental Protection Agency.